 The Mursi tribe has set up a developed management system for limited crop consumption.
-As far as history goes Sorghum is the staple diet for Mursi’s, the tribe feeds on livestock itself.
+As far as history goes, Sorghum is the staple diet for the Mursi people.
+The tribe feeds on livestock itself.
 Why Sorghum?
 Because it has better heat sustaining capacity.
 As well as remaining usable for a longer period.
 The Mursis prepare porridge from them after being grounded and cooked in firewood.

 Besides beans, chickpeas, and millets are also used by the Mursi as crops.
-A recent survey estimates the tribe contains about 10000 members.
+A recent survey estimates the tribe has about 10000 members.
 The language that belongs to the Nile-Sahara people is used by the Mursi tribe.
-However, the ill practices of the external world like alcohol, greed, and envy corrupted the warriors largely.
+However, the ill practices of the external world, like alcohol, greed, and envy corrupted the warriors largely.
 The warriors get drunk.
 It reflects the grudge even behind their smile.

-Tumwi, the eternal force of the sky is considered the most powerful above humans.
+Tumwi, the eternal force of the sky, is considered the most powerful of humans.
 Shaman or

 Komoru is the central figure who regulates the village.
 The Mursis strongly believe that shamans enable communication between Tumwi and villagers.
 Hence, the Mursi tribe believe the presence of komoru would be beneficial to their village or any place on Mursi land.

 During the reign of Emperor Menelik in the 19th century, Ethiopia assembled the Mursi Land as well.
 The Mursi tribe was formed 150 or 200 years back.
-Moreover, various nomadic races were involved to build the group.
-Today the Mursi tribe has gathered immense popularity because of its valuable traditional custom.
+Moreover, various nomadic races were involved in building the group.
+Today the Mursi tribe has gathered immense popularity because of its valuable traditional customs.

 Customs of Mursi Tribe Women

-The custom is prevalent within women who have attained puberty between fifteen years or sixteen years of age.
+The custom is prevalent among women who have attained puberty between fifteen years or sixteen years of age.
 Another woman from her clan slits the lower lip.
 Then insert wooden sticks in place.
 Furthermore, the number of sticks is increased.
-Every night the subject woman goes on repeating the process to stretch her lip to fit the plate.
+Every night, the woman subject goes on repeating the process to stretch her lip to fit the plate.

 The plates are made of clay or wood.
-Generally, single or married women of the Mursi tribe have their lower lip stretched maximum of up to twelve-centimeter radius.
-Newlyweds and single ladies mostly wear the plates while serving food to guests, marriage events, participating in festivals like Donga or dancing.
+Generally, single or married women of the Mursi tribe have their lower lip stretched lips of up to a twelve-centimeter radius.
+Newlyweds and single ladies mostly wear the dishes while serving food to guests, marriage events, participating in festivals like Donga or dancing.
 With age, the plates can be removed.
 The plates are completely removed for widows.

-This unusual custom of wearing lip discs has attracted visitors a lot.
+This unusual custom of wearing lipstick has attracted visitors a lot.
 Contributions made by the visitors have benefitted the tribes to sustain a living.
 Moreover, it is a source of income as well.

 Progress in the modern world has impacted the views about old customs.
-It is highly questionable whether the custom would continue or not?
+It is highly questionable whether the custom will continue or not.
 Not only the government, but the women from the Mursi tribe feel the custom of lip discs is backdated.
 Some visitors also think so.
 Whereas some feel it is an old heritage practiced by Mursi to distinguish themselves from other tribes.

-Omo valley is known as an arid region.
-High temperature, combined with low rainfall and droughts is common.
-As a protection to the harsh climate outside the clay paintings are applied to men’s bodies.
+The Omo valley is known as an arid region.
+High temperatures, combined with low rainfall and droughts are common.
+As a protection from the harsh climate outside, clay paintings are applied to men’s bodies.
 The body paints contain clay and minerals derived from the earth.
 Not only sun guard, but the limestone content serves as an insect repeller.
 Hence, the tradition of body painting among men became important.
-Various designs and impressive artworks are displayed.
+Various designs and impressive artwork are displayed.
 As the mirrors are not available, the members of the Mursi Tribe men take the help of others to apply the paint.

-Mostly, men of tribal families take care of the cattle herds.
-The conception is bigger the herd greater is his wealth.
+Mostly, men from tribal families take care of the cattle herds.
+The conception is the bigger, the greater her wealth of herd.
 Moreover, if a father has an unmarried daughter he has to take extra care to ensure dowry requirements.
-Besides milk and meat source, the cattle were used for trade as well.
+Besides milk and meat resources, the cattle were used for trade as well.
 In case of emergencies, the cattle can be exchanged in return for food crops.

-Traditionally goat skins were preferred for dressing by the Mursis.
+Traditionally, goat skins were preferred for dressing by the Mursis.
 But modernization has largely affected the Mursi tribe.
 The introduction of cotton has led to the manufacture of designer garments for the people of Mursi.
 Both civilians and warriors of Mursi can be seen using colorful fabric around their hips.
-However, the women have stuck to goatskin as earlier.
+However, women have stuck to goatskin earlier.